abid-ahmad/ibm-intro-to-cybersecurity-tools-notes/README.md

 # 🛡️ IBM – Introduction to Cybersecurity Tools & Cyberattacks

-This repository contains notes from the IBM course **“Introduction to Cybersecurity Tools & Cyberattacks.”**
+This repository contains my personal notes from the IBM course **“Introduction to Cybersecurity Tools & Cyberattacks”** on Coursera.
-It is the first course in the **IBM Cybersecurity Analyst Certificate**.
-I’m documenting key lessons as part of my personal initiative to better understand **digital security within engineering systems** — a crucial skill in today’s connected ECE world.
+As an **ECE student**, I’m taking this course to strengthen my understanding of how cybersecurity principles apply to engineering systems — especially as devices and infrastructure become increasingly connected and vulnerable to digital threats.

 ---